jonmosco/puppet-resolv_conf/README.markdown

 ##Overview

-The resolvconf module configures /etc/resolv.conf on Linux based systems.
+The resolv_conf module configures /etc/resolv.conf on Linux based systems.

 ##Module Description

-If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
-This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.
+resolv_conf module will manage the configuration of the /etc/resolv.conf on Linux based systems

 ##Setup

-###What resolvconf affects
+###What resolv_conf affects

 * If the contents of /etc/resolv.conf are being managed by Network Manager, it will get overwritten